Stephen Rainbow: Other activities

 In the 2010s Rainbow was the manager of Auckland Transport's key relationships unit.

 Rainbow is also a gay rights activist.
 He served as Chairman of Auckland-based phone support and LGBT advocacy service OUTLine and also a board member of the New Zealand AIDS Foundation.
 He campaigned for same sex marriage reform.

 Chief Human Rights Commissioner

 Appointment

 In August 2024, he was appointed to be New Zealand's Chief Human Rights Commissioner from November 2024 by Justice Minister Paul Goldsmith.
 Left-wing blogger Martyn "Bomber" Bradbury and The Spinoff editor Madeleine Chapman criticised Rainbow's appointment, citing his alleged transphobic and pro-Israel views.
 In mid-October 2024, Chapman reported that the independent panel set up to shortlist and interview candidates for the role did not recommend Rainbow.
 Goldsmith had pressed for Rainbow's appointment as Chief Human Rights Commissioner.
+In December 2025 the High Court found that the Minister's appointment of Rainbow was "unlawful" but did not overturn this appointment.

 Genocide hotline

 In late January 2025, Rainbow as Chief Human Rights Commissioner condemned a "genocide hotline" established by Palestine Solidarity Network Aotearoa national chairman John Minto, stating "the promotion may not be unlawful, however, the chief commissioner sees it as potentially harmful to Israeli and Jewish people in Aotearoa New Zealand."
 He called on the organisers to stop operating and promoting the hotline.
 According to Rainbow, the Human Rights Commission had received 90 complaints about the PSNA's "genocide hotline."